Alexander County DWI Court Process

 3. Trial (If No Plea Deal)

-- Typical trial length: The length of a DUI trial can vary depending on the complexity of the case, but typically lasts from one to three days.
+The length of a DUI trial can vary, but it typically lasts for a few days.

 Penalties for DUI in Alexander County, NC